ChrisPritchard/My-Exercism-Solutions/README.md

 # My Exercism Solutions

 An archive of all my solutions to Exercism <https://exercism.io/> exercises.
-So far this includes C# and F#.
+So far this includes F#, C# and Go.

 Exercism is the primary way I learned F#, over the course of a 114 occasionally very grueling exercises.
 An excellent learning tool :)